jleben/paw2019/tutorial/onsets.md

 **Challenge:**

 - Modify the hop size `H` so that `energy` contains about 40 elements per second, considering the sampling rate named `sr`.
-The stream `energy` should then contain about 180 elements.
+You may need to use integer division with the syntax `a//b`.
+With this hop size, the stream `energy` should contain only about 180 elements for the full-length clip at 44.1 kHz.

 Note: You can output `energy` instead of `y` by changing the line `output y : [~]bool;` to `output energy : [~]real64;`.